Jamalish/DanceDaniel/ExtremeMotionSDK/Win32/Samples/Unity/ProximitySample/Source/Assets/NGUI/ReadMe - 2.5.1.txt

 - FIX: Most cases of FindObjectsOfTypeAll has been replaced with FindSceneObjectsOfType instead.
 - FIX: UISliderColors now keeps the slider's alpha.
 - FIX: Edit-time modification of UISlider's 'rawValue' in the inspector will now again visibly move the slider.
     - FIX: UIWidget will no longer consider its geometry as changed every frame if there is nothing to draw (empty text labels).
 - FIX: Atlas Maker will now create a new font if the name of the font doesn't match.
 - OLD: NGUITools.ReplaceAtlas and Font functions have been deprecated.

 1.81:
 - NEW: UIInput can now be multi-line.
+- NEW: UIInput can now be multi-line.
 - FIX: UILabel will now center-align properly again when a fixed line width was specified.
 				- FIX: UILabel's effect (shadow, outline) will now be affected by the label's alpha.
 - FIX: UILabel's effect will now always be offset consistently, even if the scale changes.
 - FIX: Changing the widget's pivot will no longer cause it to become it pixel-perfect.
 - FIX: UISlider no longer requires a box collider.